-Look around campus for Pitt housing with sustainable features.
-Tour the Mark A. Nordenberg Hall, among Pitt’s greenest with a LEED Silver rating.
-Explore the various rain gardens and the edible berry garden at Darragh Street Apartments!
+Look around campus for Pitt housing with sustainable features and certification.
+With a LEED Silver rating, Mark A. Nordenberg Hall is Pitt’s greenest.
+However, a number of other dorms have sustainable energy, water, and interior upgrades.
+Don't forget to explore the various dorm-centered rain gardens and the edible berry garden at Darragh Street Apartments!

-The Carrillo Street Steam Plant stepped in to replace a dirty coal-fired plant and deliver clean steam to Pitt’s campus—named one of the cleanest university heating plants in the United States!
+Opened in 2009, the Carrillo Street Steam Plant helped replace a dirty coal-fired plant and deliver clean steam across Pitt’s campus.
+Carillo is still one of the cleanest university heating plants in the United States!

-Green roofs reduce combined sewer overflows, energy use and heat island effect, increase roof life, provide habitat for wildlife, among other benefits.
-Check them out at Benedum Hall, Posvar Hall, and more!
+Green roofs reduce combined sewer overflows, energy use, and heat island effect, while increasing roof life, providing habitat for wildlife, and productively utilizing rainfall, among other benefits.
+Check them out at Benedum Hall, Falk School, Barco, the Hillman Plaza, and more!

-Stop by Pitt’s first rain garden on the lawn of the Petersen Events Center where the garden soaks up excess rainwater and allows it to naturally infiltrate into the soil.
-Thank the members of Engineers for a Sustainable World for this great rain garden.
+Did you know Pitt’s first rain garden is on the lawn of the Petersen Events Center, where the garden soaks up excess rainwater and allows it to naturally infiltrate into the soil.
+With the help of a number of student groups and classes, the University has added more rain gardens, including the most visible on the Cathedral lawn between Heinz Chapel and the log cabin.

-The Pitt Pantry provides all members of the Pitt community regular access to a balanced and nutritious diet by hosting regular shopping hours to obtain food and services of need run by volunteers and welcomes charitable donations.
+The Pitt Pantry provides all members of the Pitt community regular access to a balanced and nutritious diet with regular shopping hours to obtain food and services of need.
+The Pantry is run by volunteers and welcomes charitable donations.